-VOC biomarkers offer a route to more effective personalised asthma treatment
+Breath biomarkers offer a route to more effective personalized asthma treatment

 An estimated 334 million people worldwide have asthma1, but a lack of stratifying diagnostics means that current guidelines advocate a ‘trial and error’ approach, which results in increased healthcare costs, prolonged periods of poor disease control, and an increased risk of exacerbations.
 Breath analysis offers the possibility of a rapid, straightforward and non-invasive method to stratify patients into receiving the right therapy and monitor what dosage they need.